BigelowLab/gstream/README.md

-We defined two bounding boxes in the North Atlantic - one for the persistent “cold blob” centered south of Iceland and another for the “warm spot” south of New England and Martime Canada.
+We defined two bounding boxes in the North Atlantic - one for the persistent “cold blob” centered south of Iceland and another for the “warm spot” south of New England and Maritime Canada.
 We extracted monthly [ERSST](https://www.ncei.noaa.gov/products/extended-reconstructed-sst) data and computed monthly